TravelTrackerTeam/TravelTracker/README.md

 VERY ROUGH SKETCH // Currently using flask to make UI // Used ExchangeRate-API for conversion //

-This is a application framework that the user can sign in and track their banking statements ( monthly income, bills, current savings ext.) and be able to convert all into a currency of their choosing.
+This is a application framework that the user can sign in and create trips, manage budget, track expenses of their trip, and be able to do currency conversion to any currency of their choosing.

 backend/
 │── app.py